bcmichael/RNMR-Docs/docs/command/full_command.md

 must be integers.

-Optionally, `DO` may create and increment a local argument, global argument, or symbol to store the current iteration count by specifying am.
-If nam is omitted no loop counter variable will be created Note that any modifications to this variable by commands between `DO` and `ENDDO` will not affect the number of repetitions.
+Optionally, `DO` may create and increment a local argument, global argument, or symbol to store the current iteration count by specifying nam.
+The type of this loop counter is selected by the qualifiers and by default it will be a local argument.
+If nam is omitted no loop counter variable will be created.
+Note that any modifications to this variable by commands between `DO` and `ENDDO` will not affect the number of repetitions.

 `DO` loops may be nested up to a depth of 16.
 Jumps out of `DO` loops are permitted, but a jump into a `DO` loop is not